Aiden-Brown153/Chacks_Creative_Tech/README.md

 the team through the following steps:

 - [Completed] Review the chosen design as a team
-- [ ] Break the design down into individual screens and components
+- [ompleted] Break the design down into individual screens and components
-- [ ] Assign a task to each frontend developer
+- [Completed] Assign a task to each frontend developer
 - [ ] Update the Task Assignments table below with the assignments
 - [ ] Create a feature branch for each task off the `frontend` branch